towed-imagery-field-manual/towed-imagery-field-manual.github.io/pages/04-pre-survey-preparations.md

 <span style="text-decoration:underline;">Ensure accurate geo-referencing (position, position, position!).</span> The geographic position and orientation of the camera(s) at the time of image capture is _critical _for ensuring accurate geo-referencing of an image (and the objects within it).
 This geographic position must be integrated with other sensor data to develop habitat maps or interpolations (see below).
 It is also critical for relating the sampled area to environmental covariates extracted from hydro-acoustic  (Mitchell et al. 2017) and other platform sensors (Shortis et al. 2007).

-<span style="text-decoration:underline;">Ensure synchronisation of time stamps.</span> The time standard (typically UTC) for a given survey needs to be pre-determined and strictly adhered to.
+<span style="text-decoration:underline;">Ensure synchronisation of time stamps_. _</span>The time standard (typically UTC) for a given survey needs to be pre-determined and strictly adhered to.
 Synchronisation of timestamps across all systems (e.g. USBL and other platform sensors, PC time(s), ship navigation, video and still camera systems) is _critical_ for ensuring accurate geo-referencing of images.
 Time accuracy to three decimal places is optimal.

 <span style="text-decoration:underline;">Determine real-time annotation protocols, if desired.</span> Although real-time annotation is not required for this field manual, it is recognised that this is an established practice for many individuals and agencies.
 If a real-time imagery feed is available, follow agency-specific protocols for onboard annotation.
 At the least, a qualitative description can be written for each station, thus ensuring some information is immediately available for post-survey reporting and to guide subsequent analysis (see Appendix C) _[Recommended]_.